 Blood glucose monitoring

-Monitoring, recording and understanding your blood glucose levels (BGLs) is important for both you and your health care team.
+Monitoring, recording and understanding your blood glucose levels (BGLs), often referred to as blood sugar levels, is important for both you and your health care team.

 Why is it important to monitor your BGLs?